 It’s also a bit more expensive at ~$450.

-If you don’t care for image quality and just want the fastest 240Hz display you can get, make sure to visit our Acer XF252Q review.
+If you don’t care for image quality and just want the fastest 240Hz display you can get your hands on, you need to visit our Acer XF252Q review.

 MSI MAG251RX Specifications

 |Aspect Ratio||16:9 (Widescreen)|